Notice of Privacy Practices

 - All employees, medical staff, residents, fellows, trainees, students, and volunteers at any of our facilities or clinics

 This notice refers to practices of our Health System and medical staff, while you are a patient.
 It also refers to outpatient services such as day surgery and physical therapy.
-If you seek care in your physician's private practice, other policies may apply.
-In addition, the privacy practices described in this notice do not apply to members of our medical staff or other members of our workforce when they treat you at other hospitals or facilities.

 What health information is protected?